Gram Vikas: Sanitation and Hygiene

-Habitat and Technologies
+Habitat and technologies

 The organisation has been promoting the use of renewable and appropriate technologies in energy and housing.
 Together with communities, they build disaster-resistant houses making lives secure during natural disasters.
 Sustainable energy solutions bring water to and light up households in remote off-grid tribal villages.

-Village Institutions
+Village institutions

 Gram Vikas has been building village-level capabilities, structures and processes to enable stronger self-governance by the communities.
 The design of these structures and the principles of the processes ensure that women participate and lead.
 Community institutions take the leadership to influence local government decisions and stake claims to their rightful share in the resources deployed locally.

 Education

 The organisation supports Gram Vikas residential schools to provide high-quality and technology up-to-date education for children from Adivasi communities.
 Children go back to their communities as role models and inspire other families to educate their children.
-The special focus on girls results in equal or more number of girls, from communities that have historically had few educated girls, completing school.
+The special focus on girls results in equal or more girls, from communities that have historically had few educated girls, completing school.

 Outreach

-Gram Vikas’ work has reached 1700 villages, supporting 600,000 people.
-The organisation's work has ensured the 2,11,907 women have access to safe, private bathrooms with running water and 54,000 families have renewable energy sources for cooking.
-Work with village communities has resulted in 10,000 hectares of wasteland being regenerated for natural resources-based livelihoods.
+As of 2025, Gram Vikas has reached over 600,000 individuals across 1,700 villages in Odisha and Jharkhand..
+The organisation's work has ensured the 2,14,920 women have access to safe, private bathrooms with running water and 54,571 families have renewable energy sources for cooking.
+Work with village communities has resulted in 10,370 hectares of wasteland being regenerated for natural resources-based livelihoods.